Frederick Twort: Mutation

-Early in the history of microbiology, bacteria were often differentiated testing their ability to grow on different media.
+Early in the history of microbiology, bacteria were often differentiated by testing their ability to grow on different media.
 Twort's first important paper found some shortcomings to this method.
 He found that the major subgroups identified by sugar fermentation were not capable of clear-cut subdivision by tests on glucosides, nor even were they strictly separable by sugars.
 Twort wrote, "It seems, therefore, probable that the separate micro-organisms in the various subgroups are not to be regarded as distinct species, but as varieties or hybrids of one or more species.
 If this be so, one might expect them to be constantly varying, losing old characters and gaining new ones according to the conditions under which they are grown, and it was with the object of testing this hypothesis that further series of experiments were undertaken."
 Following prolonged incubation in media that they previously failed to ferment, several species acquired fermentation powers which originally they did not enjoy.
 We now know that these mutant individuals able to ferment novel sugars arose in culture, and came to dominate the population.
 Although ignored at the time - a trend that seemed to plague his career - this work was quite prescient, and anticipated by decades the subsequent work on adaptation and mutation by bacterial chemists and microbiologists.